sst/guide/_chapters/what-is-aws-lambda.md

 ![Anatomy of a Lambda Function image](/assets/anatomy-of-a-lambda-function.png)

 Here `myHandler` is the name of our Lambda function.
 The `event` object contains all the information about the event that triggered this Lambda.
-In the case of a HTTP request it'll be information about the specific HTTP request.
+In the case of an HTTP request it'll be information about the specific HTTP request.
 The `context` object contains info about the runtime our Lambda function is executing in.
 After we do all the work inside our Lambda function, we simply call the `callback` function with the results (or the error) and AWS will respond to the HTTP request with it.

 ### Packaging Functions